Top Snowshoeing Trails in Washington State: Beginner to Advanced Routes

 • Gold Creek Pond, Snoqualmie Pass:

-This easily accessible spot near I-90 boasts flat, scenic trails perfect for families and first-timers.
+Gold Creek Pond is an easily accessible spot near I-90 boasts flat, scenic trails perfect for families and first-timers.
 Enjoy stunning views of Mount Si and Kendall Peak.

 • Paradise, Mount Rainier National Park: